rytilahti/python-miio/docs/contributing.rst

 """"""""

 Use :meth:`@switch <miio.devicestatus.switch>` to create :class:`~miio.descriptors.SwitchDescriptor` objects.
-This will make all decorated sensors accessible through :meth:`~miio.device.Device.switches` for downstream users.
+This will make all decorated switches accessible through :meth:`~miio.device.Device.switches` for downstream users.

 .. code-block::